sneakerhax/Posts/posts/Broken into Offensive Security.md

 ### Consulting vs Corporate

-This is another one of the dividers that I don't believe is talked about enough.
+This is another one of the dividers I don't believe is talked about enough.
 These represent two very different types of jobs in offensive security.

 Let me break down some of the key differences:

 **Consulting:**
 * Tends to involve traveling